 Beyond groups, it’s good for career-minded people to know that while LinkedIn is the big dog professional network, many “me too” networks that focus on specific professions and industries have developed.
 For example:

 - Stack Overflow is a classic.
 Programmers use the site to ask questions, share information, display their talent, meet people from other companies, etc.

 - Doximity claims to have attracted over 60% of U.S. doctors to their network for healthcare professionals.

-How To Find the Best Group or Network
+How To Find the Best Alternatives to LinkedIn Groups

 To find the best groups and networks for you: